joshcanhelp/josh-to-11/input/symlinked/posts/2010-02-19-essential-hardware-and-software-for-virtual-employees-and-contractors.md

 ---
-title: "Essential Hardware And Software for Virtual Employees and Contractors"
+title: Essential Hardware And Software for Virtual Employees and Contractors
-excerpt: ""
+excerpt: '8 months ago, I was able to make the switch to being a completely virtual worker.'
-modified: 2016-04-01 04:25:26
+modified: 2016-04-01T04:25:26.000Z
-tags: ["Hardware", "Throwback"]
-featured_img:
 wpid: 1405
+tags:
+  - Hardware
+  - Throwback
+featured_img: null
 ---